Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/generate-bicep-module-files.md

 This parameter will ensure that the script not only generates the files for the provided module folder path, but also all its nested module folder paths.

 {{< /hint >}}

+{{< hint type=tip >}}

+While readme files are **always** generated from scratch, you can add custom content is specific places that the script will preserve:
+- The module's description in the `main.bicep` file's metadata
+- The description of parameters & outputs
+- A section with the header `## Notes`

+In case the utility finds a section with the `## Notes` header, it will store that content temporarily when re-generating the readme file and then add the section towards the end of the readme back in (i.e., append it).
+This section **may** contain images, which must be stored in a sub-folder `/src` in the module's root.

+Both for the text & images, please make sure to only add what provides tangible value as the content must be manually maintained and should not run stale.
+Further, for images, please make sure to only store them with an appropriate resolution & size to keep their impact on the repository's size manageable.

+{{< /hint >}}